- Why can't I access the Electronic Directory?

 If an email address is not listed in the Directory, it means that person has not supplied us with an email address.
 We recommend that you place a phone call or send a letter to the phone number or address listed for that person asking for an email address.
 If the person is a faculty or staff member, you may contact the department for which they work or see that department's Web page.
 Our policies do not allow us to help locate people.

-See the Registrar's FERPA information site for information about student privacy rights and for instructions on how to restrict access to your records.
+See Texas One Stop for information about student privacy rights and for instructions on how to restrict access to your records.

 The Electronic Directory receives data from several sources: